Jamie Isaac

-Background
+Life and career

-Jamie Issac was born on 2 July 1994 in Croydon, United Kingdom.
+Jamie Issac was born on 2 July 1994 in Croydon.
+He gained widespread identity as a featured soloist of the boys choir Libera performing in many concerts in the UK as well as many foreign tours.
 He attended the BRIT School alongside King Krule, the two have worked on many projects together since.
 He started making his own music in 2011 in his parents home, and released a few online demos.
 After a friend of his invited him to do a few sessions in a studio, his music advanced rapidly, with people expressing an interest in his music.
 Jamie has always had an interest in film-making and script writing, saying that if it weren't for music, those are the careers he probably would have pursued.

 His influences come from jazz pianists such as Dave Brubeck, Bill Evans and Teddy Wilson and classical pianist Chopin as well as The Beach Boys.

 Jamie describes his own music style as "brooding, cinematic and minimalist" and that he would never write a song without a piano line in it.
 He has released two EP's, namely 'I Will be Cold Soon' and 'Blue Break', both of which have become well known.

 In March 2017, he released Couch Baby (Revisited) featuring new track Un-thinkable and remixes from Wiki, Denzel Curry and Rejjie Snow among others.

 In January 2018, Jamie announced the title of his next single 'Doing Better' on Instagram and later on posted a video on Twitter in the studio with the caption 'Mastering the album was up till 6am making sure this was perfect I need sleep'.
 The video for 'Doing Better' was released on 8 February 2018 and single released on 9 February 2018.
 Since then, the singles 'Wings' and 'Maybe' have been released, both with accompanying music videos.
 The album (4:30 Idler) is due for release on 1 June 2018.

 On 17 January 2018, Jamie announced he was going to be joining Nick Hakim on his six-date UK tour in February 2018.